kimfalk/banana_navigation_deep_reinforcement_learning/report.md

 Welcome to the banana picking world.
 The job is to collect yellow bananas while avoiding the blue bananas.

-Your agent is running around in a squared walled world where blue and yellow bananas are scattered around we need to teach the agent to pick the yellow bananas which it will give it a reward of +1 while avoid picking up the blue bananas which will give a reward of -1.
+The agent's job is to collect yellow bananas in a squared world with blue and yellow bananas are scattered around. we need to teach the agent to pick the yellow bananas which it will give it a reward of +1 while avoid picking up the blue bananas which will give a reward of -1.